park1118dh/budget-aware-grocery-planner/docs/problem_definition.md

 This system is designed to help users choose what goes in their grocery lists.
 Given user inputted constraints and preferences, this system creates a grocery list that prioritizes food preference, while remaining under budget, and satisfying dietary goals and restrictions.

 ## User Inputs

 The system accepts the following user inputs:

-Dietary Goal:
+- Dietary goal
-- Choice between: lose weight, gain muscle, or maximize nutrition This goal influences how nutritional targets are interpreted but does not give medical advice
+  One of: lose weight, gain muscle, or maximize nutrition.
+  This goal influences how nutritional targets are interpreted but does not prescribe medical advice.

-Budget:
+- Budget
-- A value that expresses the maximum price of the grocery list over a selected period of time (weekly, biweekly, or monthly) The budget is treated as a hard constraint
+  A monetary budget over a specified time period (e.g., weekly, biweekly, or monthly).
+This budget is treated as a hard constraint.

-Foods Enjoyed:
+- Foods the user enjoys
-- The list of foods items the user enjoys or prefers This list is treated as a soft preferences, and are prioritized during optimization when possible
+  A list of food items the user prefers.
+These are treated as soft preferences and are prioritized during optimization when possible.

-Foods Disliked:
-- The list of foods the user wishes to not be included in the grocery list This is treated as a hard constraint
+- Foods the user dislikes or wishes to avoid
+  A list of food items that must not appear in the generated grocery list.
+  These are treated as hard constraints.

-Dietary Restrictions:
+- Dietary restrictions (optional)
-- Constraints, such as vegetarian, vegan, lactose free, and more, that must be respected
+  Constraints such as vegetarian, vegan, or lactose-free that must always be respected if provided.fajdoi

-- Users can also choose "None" if they have no such dietary restrictions This is treated as a hard constraint
+## System Outputs

+The system produces the following outputs:

+- Grocery list
+  A list of food items and associated quantities that satisfy all hard constraints and maximize the user preference score.

+- Estimated total cost
+  The estimated monetary cost of the generated grocery list over the specified time period.

+- Nutritional summary
+  An aggregate summary of estimated calories and macronutrients derived from the grocery list.

+- Selection rationale
+  A brief explanation describing why key items or substitutions were selected, expressed in terms of user preferences, constraints, and optimization objectives.